 Description of Organization

-In the 3rd quarter of 2018, Buddhist Pathways Prison Project received a $15,000 grant to maintain and expand their current service capabilities and to extend their reach both to new prisons in California and to a greater number of incarcerated people in the prisons where they already serve.
-Their programs bring the core teachings of the historical Buddha of non-harming, meditation, compassion and wisdom into prisons and jails across the state based on requests made from inside these facilities by those currently housed within these institutions.
-Grant funds are specifically utilized to cover general operating expenses such as: the cost of offering daylong retreats, mileage reimbursement for prison volunteers, senior teacher stipends for leading daylong retreats, meditation cushions for prison groups, as well as books and other supplies, website costs, and an Executive Director.
+In 2018, a grant in the amount of $15,000 was awarded to Buddhist Pathways Prison Project to support general operating expenses so they could maintain and expand their current service capabilities and to extend their reach both to new prisons in California and to a greater number of incarcerated people in the prisons where they already serve.
+Their programs brought the core teachings of the historical Buddha of non-harming, meditation, compassion and wisdom into prisons and jails across the state based on requests made from inside these facilities by those currently housed within these institutions.